nikhilbharadwajreddy/aws_pytextract_handwriting/README.md

 └── .gitignore            # Git ignore file (optional)
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.
-See LICENSE file for details.

-## 🆘 Support

 For issues and questions:
 1. Check the troubleshooting section above
 2. Review AWS service limits and quotas
 3. Verify all configuration settings
 4. Test with a simple document first

-## 🔮 Future Enhancements

-- [ ] Batch processing multiple documents
-- [ ] Support for additional file formats
-- [ ] Advanced text formatting options
-- [ ] Integration with more AI models
-- [ ] Export to various formats (Word, PDF)
-- [ ] User authentication and access control
-- [ ] Document history and versioning

----

-**Made with ❤️ using Streamlit and AWS services**